argaurava/DevOps-Demo-Project/README.md

   - Jenkins
 * To create infra on AWS Cloud
   - Terraform
-* To configure created AWS instances create by terraform
+* To configure AWS instances created by terraform
   - Ansible
 * To setup the encrypted password for IAM user
   - Keybase